hotstuff194k/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth

 In software engineering, this quote emphasizes that trying to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual bottlenecks.
 It's crucial to first ensure that the code is correct and functional, then, using profiling tools, identify where optimizations are genuinely needed.
 This approach helps maintain code readability and keeps the focus on delivering working software efficiently.

+# 2024-02-19
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to stay flexible and adaptable, as you may encounter unforeseen challenges or changes in priorities.
+Use version control and documentation to keep track of your code and ensure that others can understand and maintain it.
+Also, don't be afraid to ask for help or advice from others, who may have encountered similar issues before.
+Learning from their experiences can save you time and effort in the long run.